andrewdavidmackenzie/pigg/README.md

 `piggui` is a GUI for configuring pins, observing input levels and controlling output levels.
 On Raspberry Pi it has a real GPIO hardware backend (via rppal).
-On macOS, Linux and Windows it uses a fake hardware backend (mainly for development) or can connect to a remote hardware backend that is running `piglet`.
+On macOS, Linux and Windows it uses a fake hardware backend (mainly for development) or can connect to a remote hardware backend that is running `pigglet`.

 ## Piglet

-`piglet` is a "headless" command line utility that interacts with the GPIO hardware, and can either apply a config supplied from file and stop, or can listen for config changes from a remote `piggui` and report input level changes to the GUI.
+`pigglet` is a "headless" command line utility that interacts with the GPIO hardware, and can either apply a config supplied from file and stop, or can listen for config changes from a remote `piggui` and report input level changes to the GUI.